 Thank you very much for the interview!

 Have we caught your interest?
 Then you should totally visit Vilnius and go to the Republic of Uzupis.
 In this neighbourhood, you can find lots of things to see and do.
-The most fun part is to sit down in cafes or explore the many art galleries.
+The most fun part is to sit down in cafes (and try some traditional Lithuanian food) or explore the many art galleries.
 Uzupis is a republic of artists, so you can enjoy their works all over.
 But you will also find a few important sights in Uzupis.

 Step into the cafe/pub after the bridge, which is called Uzupio Kavine.
 This is the house of parliament, where the Uzupis government meets.
 If you keep walking up the street, you will see the Angel of Uzupis.
 This statue represents the tiny republic and stands for the freedom of expression and art.